-Note: This Consumer Update sheds further light on the results of an FDA study on milk in dark chocolate shared in an earlier story.
-For more detail, read the study results.
+NOTE: This Consumer Update sheds light on the results of an FDA study on milk in dark chocolate.

 If you’re allergic to milk and you love dark chocolate, how do you know whether you can indulge in a candy bar without having an allergic reaction?
 That’s what the Food and Drug Administration (FDA) wanted to learn, especially after receiving reports that consumers had harmful reactions after eating dark chocolate.

 Milk is a permitted ingredient in dark chocolate, but it is also one of eight major food allergens (substances that can cause reactions that are sometimes dangerous).
 U.S. law requires manufacturers to label food products that are major allergens, as well as food products that contain major allergenic ingredients or proteins.
 Allergens contained in a food product but not named on the label are a leading cause of FDA requests for food recalls, and undeclared milk is the most frequently cited allergen.
 Chocolates are one of the most common sources of undeclared milk associated with consumer reactions.

 FDA tested nearly 100 dark chocolate bars for the presence of milk.
 Earlier this year, the agency issued preliminary findings, and is now releasing more information about its research.
 The bars tested by FDA were obtained from different parts of the U.S., and each bar was unique in terms of product line and/or manufacturer.
 Bars were divided into categories based on the statements on the labels.